Senior Courts Act 2016

 Illustration for Senior Courts Act 2016

-A High Court Judge can choose someone to be a Commissioner of the High Court.
+A High Court Judge can appoint someone to be a Commissioner of the High Court.
 You can be appointed to take an oath, affidavit, or affirmation from someone outside New Zealand.
-This is for a court case or matter happening in New Zealand.
+This is for a court case or matter in New Zealand.
 When someone is appointed, it must be announced in the Gazette.
-The Gazette is like a newspaper that publishes official notices.
-You can find out about appointments by reading the Gazette.
-A High Court Judge has the power to make these appointments, and they can be used for court cases in New Zealand, as seen in the related legislation.
-You can learn more about how this works by looking at the laws and rules.
-The laws and rules help guide how appointments are made and announced.
+You can find more information by looking at the related law from 1908.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.